Meet the Team

 Terri Grey (Parma, Ohio) has been a member of the Divinity Lutheran Church bell choir (Parma Heights) since 2008.
 In December 2014 she saw a Celebration Ringers concert at Divinity for the first time.
 She was so inspired by the concert, she joined our group.
 When not ringing bells, Terri is a FBI Supervisor in charge of the Foreign Language Division in Cleveland.

 Tom Higgins (Brunswick, Ohio) has been ringing handbells since 2003, starting with the St Joseph Church three octave handbell choir (to which he was dragged kicking and screaming by his wife, Lorrie.)
 He has loved ringing ever since and rings in Celebration choir.
 Tom retired from KeyBank in March 2019 and volunteers at St. Ambrose Catholic Church in Brunswick Ohio.
 He has a bachelor’s degree from Vanderbilt and a MBA from the University of Cincinnati.
 When not volunteering or ringing, he enjoys bowling, walking/hiking, and playing with his three bird children.

 Norene McKinney (Medina, Ohio) has been ringing since 1999 and is one of the founding members of Celebration Ringers.
 She enjoys instructing new handbell choirs in basic techniques and musicality as well as going to festivals in other states and spending time with her “Celebration family.”
 She has a BA in Accounting and is a financial analyst for an international chemical company.
 Residing in Medina, she has two grown children and four grandchildren.
 Her hobbies, other than handbells, include reading mysteries, gardening and traveling.

 Barbara McKissock (Middleburg Heights, Ohio) started ringing in 1980 in her church choir in Seattle and has been ringing ever since.
 She is currently the handbell director at Lakewood Baptist Church.
 She has Bachelor’s and Master’s Degrees in Aeronautical and Astronautical Engineering and was an electrical engineer who worked on space craft power systems at NASA Glenn before she retired.
-She lives with her husband and daughter in Middleburg Heights, where they expand their horizons by hosting foreign exchange students.
+She lives with her husband in Middleburg Heights, where they expand their horizons by hosting foreign exchange students.
 She enjoys camping, biking, and traveling as well as singing in her church choir and playing clarinet.